 Science and Faith Wrestle with Nothing over the Big Bang

 The creator of the YouTube Channel, Science Uprising, does a good job with the production of Big Bang: Something from Nothing, both in the technical aspects of the video and its content.
-The mask is a nice, dramatic touch.
+(Linked below in the body of this article) The mask is a nice, dramatic touch.

-The mask has taken on a the meaning of standing up to tyranny in countercultural circles, and that meaning is not lost in the video.
-Popular science promoters of the atheist stripe in the last 20 years have been aggressive in trying to squelch the idea that faith and science can live together.
+The mask has taken on a meaning of standing up to tyranny in countercultural circles, and that meaning is not lost in the video.
+Popular science promoters of the atheist stripe in recent years have been aggressive in trying to squelch the idea that faith and science can live together.
 This YouTuber is having none of it!

-Indeed, the effort seems to have awoken and inspired many believing scientists in recent years like some of the people who appear in this video, pushing back against the New Atheist mantra.
+Indeed, the effort seems to have spurred on and inspired many believing scientists in recent years, like some of the people who appear in this video, pushing back against the New Atheist mantra.
 Not only do science and faith fit together like a hand in a glove; non-theism seems to be pulling at the fringes of credibility to walk back the determination that the universe had a beginning a finite time ago.

 The so-called “Big Bang” or “singularity”, as Hawking called it, has proven problematic for the scientist who wants to remain a materialist.
 The implication of a Beginning from the fact that there was a beginning to matter, space, energy and time is a conclusion that Einstein didn’t want to face, though his theory of relativity suggested it.

-Science, though, didn’t bury God.
-Science is increasingly being seen as the study of the universe God created.
-I know a handful of atheists who became believers through science.
-The dogma of the New Atheists is turning brittle as time wears on.
+Science hasn’t buried God.
+Science once was universally viewed as the study of the universe God created, and many scientists take that view, still, today.
+I know a number of atheists who became believers mainly through science.
+The dogma of the New Atheistm is turning brittle as time wears on.

 These are just some of the things I think about as I view this short, but well done, video: